Hi! My name is Jenn and I was born and raised in Deep River, Ontario.

-Shortly after I came back to Deep River (and one or two trips later!)
-I discovered the djembe: a traditional West-African hand drum.
+Over a decade ago I discovered the djembe: a traditional West-African hand drum.
 I completely fell in love with this incredible instrument and the culture behind it.
-A few months after our relationship began, I was in Guinea and in way over my head learning alongside professionals, but loving every minute!
+A few months later and I was in Guinea and in way over my head learning alongside professionals, but loving every minute!
 I learned an incredible amount playing up to 6hrs/day, and since then I have continued to study with the amazing Catherine Veilleux in Gatineau and have had the opportunity to take workshops with many masters from Guinea, including grand master Mamady Keita.

 I have taught private, semi-private and group lessons, as well as workshops at Deep River’s Art Camp and at schools and workplaces in the Deep River area.

-My goal is to combine my love for teaching and music to bring the joy of the djembe to as many people as I can here in Deep River and in the surrounding area….and anywhere else people want to learn!
+My goal is to bring the joy of the djembe to as many people as I can here in Deep River and in the surrounding area….and anywhere else people want to learn!
 The healing power of this drum is incredible.
 I think Mamady Keita describes the djembe the best:

 The djembe is a drum that speaks a language.
 What the djembe is speaking is a message of love, togetherness and peace.